Promoting the collections of an academic library

 Key Takeaways

-Our competitive analysis revealed several key trends across the examples we studied.
-A gamified browsing experiencewas a common feature, with many libraries using interactive designs to make exploring collections more engaging.
-Additionally, the use of encouraging text and imagery stood out; these sections not only provided information but also motivated users to delve deeper into the collections.
-Another notable trend was the inclusion of a prominent homepage placement, where a dedicated section highlighted collections to ensure visibility and accessibility.
+Our competitive analysis showed us some key trends across the examples we studied.
+A gamified browsing experience was a common feature.
+Many libraries use interactive designs to make exploring collections more engaging.
+Additionally, the use of encouraging text and imagery stood out.
+These sections not only provide information but also motivate users to delve deeper into the collections.
+Another notable trend was the inclusion of a prominent homepage placement, where a section highlighted collections.
 Finally, we observed that the varied scope and features of browsing options depended on the size and number of collections, with larger libraries offering more sophisticated tools for exploration.

 Issues with the Existing Design

-The link to this webpage is accessible through the navigation bar on Primo pages and the pages that introduce all library materials.
-However, these location require multiple clicks to reach.
-In addition, these links are embedded in areas users typically visit while completing primary tasks, such as finalizing a book request or searching for specific headings.
-This placement limits their visibility and effectiveness in promoting the collections.
+Also, the link to the Primo webpage that contains our target collections is not easy to find.
+It is placed in locations that require multiple clicks to access.
+These links are embedded in areas users typically visit while completing tasks, such as finalizing a book request or searching for specific headings.
+This placement limits their visibility and reduces their effectiveness in promoting the collections.

 Design Solution